 Future work could include advanced acceleration techniques to reduce the computational burden of training.
-The research on dataset representativeness also worth in-depth investigation.
-Moreover, extending the framework to a distributed architecture would enhance its scalability and suitability for modern power distribution networks characterized by the rapid growth of distributed renewable energy resources \cite{kekatos2012distributed} \cite{butler2023efficient}.
+The research on dataset representativeness is also worth in-depth investigation.
+Moreover, extending the framework to a distributed or multi-agent architecture would enhance its scalability and training efficiency for ultra-large-scale power systems.
+Furthermore, extending our framework to topology-aware dynamic RSE through graph-based learning, and considering the uncertainties of power network parameters (e.g., line resistance and reactance) through joint state and parameter estimation also serve as promising research topics for enhanced estimation robustness.
+In addition, establishing formal theoretical robustness bounds, convex relaxation exactness under the learning dynamics and global convergence properties of NNs embedded with optimization layers remain open challenges and insightful directions for future theoretical research.

 \appendices